On this page:

 To put things in perspective, a 10-foot wide by 10-foot long room needs a window air conditioner capable of reaching 5,000 BTUs.

-A useful way of figuring out how much energy it takes to heat your home is to examine a heating climate zone map.
-On such a map, America is divided into a number of zones according to how mild or extreme the cold temperatures are.
+A useful way of figuring out how much energy it takes to cool your home is to examine a climate zone map.
+On such a map, America is divided into a number of zones according to how mild or extreme the temperatures are.

-There are five different zones, all of which have different requirements for effective home heating.
-Zone 1 is the warmest and Zone 5 is the coldest.
-Zone 1 represents many Southern states including Florida and Texas.
-Zone 5 represents many of the states that border with Canada including Montana, North Dakota, and Minnesota.
+There are five different zones, all of which have different requirements for effective home heating and cooling.
+Zone 1 is the warmest, and Zone 6 is the coldest.
+Zone 1 represents the very southernmost part of Florida.
+Zone 6 represents many of the states that share a border with Canada, including Montana, North Dakota, and Minnesota.

-In general, homes in Zone 1 require the least amount of energy per square foot, and those in Zone 5 require the most.
-The overall numbers range from 30 to 60 BTUs per square foot.
-Here are two examples to illuminate the difference using the median BTUs for their designated zone:
+In general, homes in Zone 1 require the most amount of energy per square foot to cool, and those in Zone 6 require the least.
+Here are two examples to illuminate the difference using the median BTUs and air conditioning tons required for their designated zone:

 A 2,000 square foot home in Montana requires 28,000 BTUs or 2.5 tons to cool.

 A 2,000 square foot home in Texas requires 60,000 BTUs or 5 tons to cool.

-Finding out how many BTUs you need to heat your home will help you to decide on a new HVAC system because the heating and cooling capacities work hand in hand to maintain a comfortable environment during different seasons.
+Finding out how many BTUs or tons you need to cool your home will help you decide on a new HVAC system because the heating and cooling capacities work hand in hand to maintain a comfortable environment during different seasons.

-In other words, an HVAC system that is purchased in Montana with enough output to heat a home during the winter will be calibrated to provide sufficient cooling power in the summer.
+In other words, an HVAC system that is purchased in Montana that has a furnace large enough to heat a home during the winter will have a smaller central air conditioner to provide cool air in the summer.
+The reverse will be true of homes in warmer climates.

 The Cost of a New HVAC System for an Average-Sized American Home

-When you take the average amount of BTUs per square foot from the heating climate zones measurements and multiply this by the number of square feet in an average sized home, this gives a reasonable ballpark estimate of how much new air conditioning cost.
+When you take the average amount of BTUs per square foot from climate zone measurements and multiply this by the number of square feet in an average-sized home, this gives a reasonable ballpark estimate of how much new air conditioning costs.
 Below is the relevant calculation to show you the process: